 Somewhere in Kent during lockdown, our family of four decided to make a short film to remember this time.
 However, what started as a small intimate project escalated into an international production involving over 100 youngsters from all over the world.

 Apart from our boys and our neighbours, the rest of the actors were auditioned and directed online.
-I approached Victoria Emslee (Downtown Abbey, Theory of Everything, Danish Girl) for a pivotal role which is based in New York (well a London flat made to look New York).
+I first approached Victoria Emslee (Downtown Abbey, Theory of Everything, Danish Girl) for a pivotal role, then legendary actress Jane Asher (Alfie, Burn Burn Burn) came on board and Tim Bentinck ( The Archers) to play the News anchor and the politician.
 We originally asked half a dozen kids we had already cast in previous productions and then I posted on facebook asking friends whether their kids would like to be part of it.
 Next I got an inbox full of offers from people I have never met.
 Within a couple of weeks, there were people from everywhere sending photos of their children, asking whether I could audition them.
 And that’s how it happened, how it grew.
 It was important to have local actors in their own countries being in the film.
-It validated its concept and execution.
-They all felt the script highlighted a possible future scenario and above all a situation that needs addressing as how our current resources and government policies and decisions are better spent, taken and implemented.
+It validated the film.
+All these kids were going through the same emotions we all did in the first lockdown.
+We spoke about the mental wellbeing and how they coped.
+Having the film to work on gave them purpose and joy.
+They all felt the script highlighted a possible future scenario and above all a situation that needs addressing as how our current resources, government policies and decisions are better spent, taken and implemented.